 Several of the approaches above helped make this successful.
 For example, the program paired patients with “graduates” of the program, who acted as mentors, providing positive feedback when they made better lifestyle choices.
 This also gave patients a sense of social obligation—leveraging both Positive Consequences and Social Approval.
 But patients also had free rein to decide which behaviors to focus on, and an app and online tracking system for monitoring their own progress, rather than simply receiving a recommendation from a doctor and being sent away—a great example of Sense of Control in action.

 There are numerous examples of how these approaches can enable real, constructive behavior change for real people, and we’re going to spend the next few weeks walking you through a few of them.
-So starting next week, you’ll start seeing regular, short posts where we focus on one approach at a time.
+Over the next few weeks, you’ll start seeing regular, short posts where we focus on one approach at a time.
 Each post will give examples of how we were able to apply it to change user behavior—to foster better health, enable a better way of doing things, or introduce customers to a new service or product experience.

 If you’re curious how Ziba’s approach to user research and design for behavior change can help your company be more innovative, we’d love to hear from you.
 We’re always excited to talk with people and companies on the leading edge of technology and customer experience.
 And who knows, maybe one of these approaches—or another that we discover together—may be just what your breakthrough needs.